branflake2267/docs/README.md

 ### Install Cmd
 Download and install [Sencha Cmd](https://www.sencha.com/products/sencha-cmd/) for your platform.

+### Required NPM packages
+Run NPM install to import the node packages used in the project.

+    $ cd ./libk/
+    $ npm install

 ## Run the Things

 This process is broken down into three sub-processes